 Syndication allows your audio/video media associated with episode show notes to be consumed by your listeners/viewers.
 Syndication for blogging and podcasting is achieved by using RSS feeds.
 There are many feed formats available, such as RSS 2.0, Atom, RSS 0.92, and RDF, but only RSS 2.0 (RSS2) is supported by podcatchers and podcasting directories including Apple iTunes.

 Podcast Feeds and WordPress

-A podcast feed is like a blog feed with the addition of media associated to each blog post item.
-We recommend using WordPress for podcasting simply because podcasting is an extension to blogging.
+A podcast feed is like a blog feed with the addition of media associated with each blog post item.
+We recommend using WordPress for podcasting simply because podcasting is an extension of blogging.
 WordPress creates RSS feeds for you from the blog posts you create.
 By adding the Blubrry PowerPress podcasting plugin to WordPress you transform the WordPress blogging platform into a podcasting platform as well.

 RSS Feed is not a Web Page

 An RSS feed is an XML formatted document that lists blog posts and podcast episodes with the latest post/episode at the top.
 When viewed in a browser the feed will look like HTML source code.
 The code is not intended to be viewed as a Web page, Firefox is the only Web browser that formats the feed to make it somewhat readable.
 Only feed readers, directories and subscription services can properly decipher the contents of the RSS feed.

 How the RSS Syndication Works

 1. Obtain a Web location for your podcast feed to reside (your website / your .com).
 If you are using a platform such as WordPress, the platform will provide this location for you.
 If your website was example.com, then your podcast feed would be http://example.com/feed/podcast/.